 It also remains unclear even on the newest diesels whether carmakers are still using thermal envelopes to turn off pollution control equipment in many normal use environments.
 In this 2021 Austrian case it became clear for example that VW vehicles turn their pollution control adlblue systems down or off completely when the outside temperature is below 15C, above 33C sending pollution levels sky high in normal operating use.
 To our knowledge no carmaker has revealed its thermal envelopes except in court testimony where they describe it as perfectly legal under EU law.

 What is the diesel sunset?

 The idea is a pretty simple one that brings better return on capital and increased revenue over time but also maintains improvements in air quality and then drives further improvement.

 You keep the ULEZ Euro 6 diesel exemption but each calendar year from 2022 you remove the exemption from the oldest 2 years worth of the Euro 6 models.
 This means in 2021 you peak at 7 year old diesels being exempt.
 In 2022 the oldest 2015 and 2016 diesels lose exemption and by 2023 Euro 6 diesels sold in 2015, 2016, 2017, and 2018 will have lost exemption.
-By 2026 the only exempt diesels will exempt and in 2027 only 2027 diesels will be exempt
+By 2026 only 2 year old diesels will be exempt diesels and in 2027 only diesels sold the same year will be exempt

 Why this matters